-Shopping for life insurance, but getting hung up on whether you can be approved with life insurance with elevated PSA, or prostate-specific antigen?
+Shopping for life insurance, but getting hung up on whether you can be approved with elevated prostate-specific antigen (PSA)?
 PSA levels naturally increase as you age, so it’s a common question.

-When you’re looking for life insurance, it’s important the underwriters understand your specific situation.
+When you’re looking for life insurance, it’s important to make sure the underwriters understand your specific situation.
 Your elevated PSA levels could mean a high risk for the carrier.
 However, they could also mean absolutely nothing.

-Working with the right agent who understands the facts behind elevated PSA will get you the best policy for your health and life situation.
-We can help.
+This article will give you the facts behind elevated PSA so you can get the best policy for your health and life situation.

-According to the National Cancer Institute, many health professionals recommended regular screening using the PSA test for men starting when they turned 50.
+According to the National Cancer Institute, many health professionals recommend regular PSA screenings for men starting when they turn 50.
 However, studies are showing the test may not be necessary for men who don’t have other prostate symptoms.

 People who have prostate cancer may have high PSA levels.
 However, the test often returns false negatives.
 That means someone with cancer may get test results indicating low PSA levels.
 The test may also return false positives, indicating high levels when your levels are actually normal.

 Some factors which can increase your PSA levels are:

 - Enlarged Prostate: benign prostatic hyperplasia (BPH) occurs when your prostate is enlarged, is common as men age, and is not associated with cancer

 - Prostatitis: if your prostate is inflamed or infected, you could have elevated PSA